Description

 - Sleeping in tents, carrying your own backpack

-- No other people, no cell phone connection
+- No other people around, no cell phone connection

 - Pristine nature, wild berries, crystal-clear waters